Samsung/tizen-docs/docs/application/native/guides/applications/component-based-app.md

 <a name="service_component_monitoring"></a>
 ## Managing Service-component
-To add and manage service-component, you must add service-component and register the service-component callbacks.
+To add and manage service-component, you must add a service-component and register the service-component callbacks.

 1. Declare a service-component in the manifest file:
     ```